9 tips for a lean and secure plant after the COVID-19-imposed shutdown

 4– Reviewing your work procedures and standards

-While your plant is reopening, why not take advantage to review your work procedures and standards in order to avoid, as much as possible, the sharing of tools and equipment?
+While your plant is reopening, why not take advantage to review your work procedures and standards to avoid, as much as possible, the sharing of tools and equipment?
 In addition to improving your processes, you will provide a safer environment for your employees.

 Over the next few weeks, you may have to operate with limited staff.
 If you have never done so, don’t hesitate to reassign one of your temporarily laid-off employees to update your work procedures and standards, especially if you are eligible for government assistance for businesses.